 climate zones.
 The agro-climatic conditions of the State are excellent for growing all types of fruits, vegetables, flowers, spices and condiments, aromatic and medicinal plants, plantation crops, etc., ranging from temperate to tropical crops under rain fed conditions.

 The infrastructure facility of the centre includes an Administration Building, a Central Laboratory, an Experimental Farm, a Livestock Farm (Poultry, Pig, Duck, Rabbit, Cattle), a Scientists' Home and a Farmers'Hostel.
-Three Krishi Vigyan Kendras (KVKs), namely, KVK Dimapur, KVK Wokha and KVK Longleng are under the administrative control of this Centre.
+Five Krishi Vigyan Kendras (KVKs), namely, KVK Dimapur, KVK Wokha, KVK Longleng, KVK Peren and KVK Kiphire are under the administrative control of this Centre.
 The centre is functioning at Jharnapani since 1975 with the following objectives.

 • To evolve sustainable integrated farming system for hills to replace Jhum cultivation.

 • Restoration of degrade/ Jhum fallow lands through tree based farming.

 • To increase the overall productivity of different crops through research in cereals,

 pulses, oilseeds, horticultural, fisheries and other economical crops.

 • Animal health coverage and improvement of livestock production system.